-HSBC offers accounts for small startups, larger businesses, community non-profits, and businesses trading in foreign currencies.
+HSBC offers accounts for small startups, larger businesses, charity and not-for-profits, and businesses trading in foreign currencies.
 Customers can manage their cash 24/7 using the HSBC app.
 Current accounts have a maintenance fee of £6.50 a month, not including some extra charges for transfers and withdrawals.
 Every 12 months, HSBC will review your account usage and advise if you need to change to a different account.

 Business customers can access several savings accounts, including the Business Money Manager and the Business Money Market Account (for pots of £5,000+).
 Interest rates vary depending on the account type, amount deposit, and how long it’s saved for.

 Business overdraft are arranged for 1-12 months and reviewed every year.
 Interest is calculated daily and only charged on the amount you use.
-An arrangement fee of 1.50-1.75% applies when you set it up, and renewal fees range from 1.25-1.50%.
+An arrangement fee will be agreed when the overdraft is approved.

 Business finance and loans

 Borrow £1,000-25,000 with fixed interest rates with HSBC’s Small Business Loan.
 Your business can also borrow £25k + over 12 months to 20 years, with either fixed or flexible interest rates.
 There are several other finance products available, including commercial mortgages, asset finance, an international business overdraft, and the Business Growth Fund.